snusnumrick/karate/README.md

             3. Under "Source", click on the number link next to `supabase_realtime`.
             4. Find the `conversations` and `messages` tables in the list.
             5. For **both** the `conversations` and `messages` tables, click the corresponding toggle switch in the "Realtime" column to enable realtime updates.
+        - **Push Notification Setup:** The database setup script (`app/db/supabase-setup.sql`) includes tables for push notification subscriptions (`push_subscriptions`) and user notification preferences (`user_notification_preferences`).
+These are automatically created when you run the setup script.
+After setting up the database, make sure to configure your VAPID keys in the `.env` file (see Environment Variables section above).
     - Obtain your Supabase Project URL, Anon Key, and Service Role Key (Project Settings -> API) and add them to your `.env` file (SUPABASE_URL, SUPABASE_ANON_KEY, SUPABASE_SERVICE_ROLE_KEY).
 5.  **Stripe Setup (Optional for Local):**
     - Create a Stripe account at [stripe.com](https://stripe.com).